WuZK96/X12-ARIMA-ICEEMDAN-FCM-FTS/README.md

 =======
 1.EVIEWS
 ---
-A software software for implementing X12-ARIMA.
+A software for implementing X12-ARIMA.
 Of course, you can also implement X12-ARIMA with other software.
 Download link: http://www.eviews.com/home.html

 2.PyEMD